 Research has shown that creating a faculty presence can greatly enhance the learning experience in any course.
 The use of video and multimedia is an excellent way for instructors to build a faculty presence and increase student engagement.
-To that end, Instructional Technology and Design Services (ITDS) offers support for the integration of video and multimedia into MSU courses.
-The ITDS Team can assist faculty in the creation of high quality video in our professional studio and editing facilities.
+To that end, Instructional Technology and Design Services (ITDS) offers support for the integration of video and multimedia into Montclair State University courses.
+The ITDS Team can assist faculty in the creation of high-quality video in our professional studio and editing facilities.

 The University has also adopted Panopto as a tool for creating engaging and accessible video.
 Panopto is an all-in-one video platform.
 It not only provides desktop lecture recording and automatic captioning services, but also offers pedagogical features to add learning interactions within a video.
 It is seamlessly integrated with the Canvas learning management system, and Montclair State’s solution of choice for recording lectures.